 My husband and I, just like any couple, enjoyed several years of togetherness as boyfriend and girlfriend, seven, in fact, before taking the plunge.
 We had two ideas in mind: one was pretty crazy at the time, and the other was the sensible, socially expected one.

 It was only when we discovered the beautiful Buenos Aires, Argentina that things started to fall into place.
 Their law not only allows non-resident foreigners (tourists) to marry in the capital city of Buenos Aires, it also prioritizes tourists and allows a couple to get married within 5 days from application.
 (In case you’re looking for the specifics, here’s a how-to guide that we made) The residency requirement makes weddings for non-resident foreigners difficult in other countries – however, in Buenos Aires, staying there even in a hotel for a few days grants you temporary residence for purposes of marriage.
-(Other countries that we looked at like Brazil, require the personal appearance of the couple, while we couldn’t get accurate information for Peru)
+(Other countries that we looked at like Brazil, require the personal appearance of the couple when filing documents, while we couldn’t get accurate information for Peru)

 Armed with our crazy idea, we began corresponding with the Embassy of Argentina in the Philippines to ask for information and assistance.
 This is where we met Deputy Chief of Mission, Minister Guillermo Devoto, who interviewed us for our visa application.
 Moved by our earnestness and our highly unusual request, he pledged to help us in every way to make the wedding possible.
 Because we wanted both a civil and church wedding in Buenos Aires, it meant a fair amount of paperwork for the church wedding.
 We had to get our baptismal certificates and pre-wedding seminar authenticated by the DFA and legalized by the Embassy of Argentina, and we even needed special permission from the Diocese of Tarlac (on top of special affidavits from witnesses to attest we had never been married before) to transfer the church wedding to Buenos Aires, Argentina.